Mateusz Rębecki: Ultimate Fighting Championship

 In his promotional debut, Rębecki was scheduled to face Omar Morales on January 14, 2023, at UFC Fight Night 217.
 However, Morales withdrew from the bout for undisclosed reasons and he was replaced by Nick Fiore.
 Rębecki won the fight via unanimous decision.

 Rębecki faced Loik Radzhabov on June 24, 2023, at UFC on ABC 5.
 At the weigh-ins, Radzhabov weighed in at 157.25 pounds, one and quarter pounds over the lightweight non-title limit.
 The bout proceeded at catchweight and he was fined 20 percent of his purse, which went to Rębecki.
 Rębecki won the fight via a second-round TKO.

 Rębecki was scheduled to face Nurullo Aliev on November 11, 2023, at UFC 295.
 However, Aliev withdrew from the event in early November due to injury and was replaced by returning veteran Roosevelt Roberts.
 At the weigh-ins, Roberts came in at 158 pounds (two pounds over the lightweight non-title bout limit).
 His bout with Rebecki proceeded at catchweight with Roberts forfeiting 20% of his purse.
 He won the bout in the first round via an armbar submission.

 Rębecki was scheduled to face Joel Álvarez on April 27, 2024, at UFC on ESPN 55.
 However, Álvarez pulled out from the event due to undisclosed reasons and the bout was cancelled.

 Rębecki faced Carlos Diego Ferreira on May 11, 2024, at UFC on ESPN 56.
 Rębecki lost the fight via a third-round TKO.

 Rębecki faced Myktybek Orolbai on October 26, 2024, at UFC 308.
 Despite slated as a lightweight bout, it was changed to a 160 pounds catchweight.
 Rębecki won the fight via split decision.
 This performance earned him his first UFC Fight of the Night bonus.

-Rębecki faced Chris Duncan on August 2, 2025, in the co-main event of UFC on ESPN 7.
+Rębecki faced Chris Duncan on August 2, 2025, in the co-main event of UFC on ESPN 71.
 Rębecki lost the fight via unanimous decision.
 Despite the loss, he earned a Fight of the Night bonus.

 Rębecki faced Ľudovít Klein on October 26, 2025, at UFC 321.
 He lost the fight by majority decision.
 This fight earned him another Fight of the Night award.

+Rębecki faced Grant Dawson on May 9, 2026 at UFC 328.
+He lost the fight via a rear-naked choke in round three.

+Rębecki faced Kyle Prepolec on August 1, 2026 at UFC Fight Night 283.
+He won the fight via technical knockout in round one.